idekerlab/cyrest-examples/docker/R/README.md

 This gives you the following things.

 - The environment for data visualization with Cytoscape/jupyter-notebook/Rcy3.
-- The packages that we use often in Data visualization : Jupyter Notebook/Igraph/RCy3
+- The packages that we use often in Data visualization with R: Jupyter Notebook/Igraph/RCy3
 - You can execute or try any examples of workflow in this repository.

 ## More about RCy3